 Overall Course Requirements

-Of the six required courses, one is the junior research requirement course (two are offered each term) and another is the senior seminar (at least two are offered each term).
+Of the six required courses, one is the junior research requirement course (which is offered each term)and another is the senior seminar (which isoffered each term).

 The department’s other requirement—four courses chosen from a number of possibilities—are chiefly designed to give you a sense of the historical range and diversity of English literature.
 (English 2101, 2102, 2103, and 2104, which provide broad surveys covering more than one area, do not fulfill these area requirements.
 English majors may count only two of those courses for the major and the Advanced Literature requirement.)